 Top Security Browsers

-Maybe lesser-known names, but if you’re looking for a secure and private browser, open source may be the way to go.
+While these may be lesser-known names, if you’re looking for a secure and private browser, open source may be the way to go.

 Opera has gained popularity among its users as a privacy-oriented browser.
 Their updates are released after every 5 weeks to keep in step with the dynamic nature of internet connections and malware.
 They enhance the security of their clients as they block add-ons as well as scripts.
 Malware protection is also guaranteed and is coupled with fraud protection.